-Yep, I said it.
-I said the H-word.
-For anyone walking through the later stages of a terminal illness or experiencing that process with a loved one, this word might trigger unpleasant feelings.
+For anyone walking through the later stages of a terminal illness or experiencing that process with a loved one, the word hospice likely triggers some unpleasant feelings.

 Get Free Quotes, Compare, and Save on Term Life Insurance Policies — Check Your Rates >>

 Even so, I get it.
 I’ve been in those families’ shoes.
 The exhausted tears, the late nights, the tight caregiver schedules and budgets, the inevitable conversation about when we’re going to throw in the towel and do the hospice thing.
-These experiences are all too real and too distressing to me and thousands of families.
-It doesn’t have to be this way.
+These experiences are all too real and too distressing to thousands of families, and I’ve had my fair share of similar experiences in my professional life.
+But it doesn’t need to be this way.

 Why do we tend to view hospice as an added burden, rather than an option that eases our strain and alleviates discomfort?

 I admit I don’t know the answer to this question.
-What I do know, however, is that planning ahead, understanding the financial considerations of hospice care, and understanding what to look for in a care center go a long way in lessening the stress of an already intense situation.
+Perhaps the taboo of discussing death candidly prevents us from viewing end-of-life care in its correct context.
+But what I do know is that planning ahead, understanding the financial considerations of hospice care, and understanding what to look for in a care center go a long way in reducing the stress of an already intense situation.

 What Is Hospice?

 Before I launch into facts and figures, I’d like to clarify something.
-Hospice and death are not synonyms.
-Hospice care is intended for individuals who are in their last six months of life, but its philosophy is not just to provide a comfortable death.
+Hospice and death are not synonymous.
+Hospice care is intended for individuals who are in their last six months of life.
+That said, its philosophy is not just to provide a comfortable death.
 Hospice’s true mission is to help those close to death live the rest of their lives to the fullest.

 It’s also important to note that hospice is not a place.
-While many hospices operate care centers that provide 24-hour care to patients, the majority of hospice patients are taken care of in their home or wherever they call home.
+While many hospices operate care centers that provide 24-hour care to patients, the majority of hospice patients are taken care of in the home.

-There are close to 5,300 hospices nationwide, according to Johns Hopkins research.
-All hospices provide the same kind of medical care, but differ in the unfunded programs they offer and the level of reimbursement they receive.
+There are close to 4,300 hospices nationwide, according to the Centers for Disease Control and Prevention.
+All hospices provide a similar kind of medical care.
+However, they differ in the unfunded programs they offer and the level of reimbursement they receive.

 “A growing number of hospices are choosing to be for-profit entities instead of not-for-profit entities,” says Kim Sovia, the director of development for Haven.
 “For-profit corporations have to put more of an emphasis on profitability for shareholders, while not-for-profits can reinvest all profits back into care they provide and into their communities.”